September 17, 2020

 Hospital doctor shadowing & global health experience programs.

 Whether you’re a pre–med, pre-PA, pre-nursing, or midwifery student, you are likely required to have medical shadowing hours.
-Some pre-health students want to know: why is it important to shadow a doctor?
+So what is the purpose of shadowing a doctor or healthcare professional?

 As a leading doctor shadowing program, we have explored what the purpose of clinical shadowing is and how it can help you reach your goals as a future healthcare professional.